 ALEs must file form 1094-C and each 1095-C form provided to each employee to the IRS no later than February 29th, 2016 (or March 31st, 2016 if filed electronically).

 PEO Broker recommends that your company file the appropriate forms electronically when applicable.
 It should be pointed out that the required IRS forms must contain employee data tracked month-to-month.
-To ensure the accuracy and minimize compliance-related reporting mistakes, consider outsourcing ACA compliance to a qualified HR provider with the help of PEO Broker.
+To ensure the accuracy and minimize compliance-related reporting mistakes, consider outsourcing health insurance Houston Tx to a qualified HR provider with the help of PEO Broker.

 5 Questions for Your Outsourcing Provider